IceLab-X/MiniGP/readme.md

 - GP_Tutorial (folder): our signature tutorial for GP.
 It is a step-by-step tutorial to build a GP model from scratch and related mathematical explanation.
 It is a great way to understand the basic of GP.
 Most of the tutorial is self-contained and can be used as a standalone code.
   - GPTutorial_basicGP: a basic GP model.
   - GPTutorial_basicGP_chinese: a basic GP model in Chinese.
   - GPTutorial_hogp_chinese: high-oreder GP in Chinese.
-Reference:[(HOGP)](https://proceedings.mlr.press/v89/zhe19a.html)
+[Original paper](https://proceedings.mlr.press/v89/zhe19a.html)
   - GPTutorial_DynamicModel: GP dynamic model in Chinese.
-Reference: [(GPDM)](https://www.dgp.toronto.edu/~jmwang/gpdm/nips05final.pdf)
+[Original paper](https://www.dgp.toronto.edu/~jmwang/gpdm/nips05final.pdf)
   - GPTutorial_sparseGP: sparse GP model.
-Reference: [VSGP](https://proceedings.mlr.press/v5/titsias09a/titsias09a.pdf)
+[Original paper](https://proceedings.mlr.press/v5/titsias09a/titsias09a.pdf)

 <!-- - Self-contained GP models.